 When I called a local nursery that sells everything (pea gravel, crusher dust, limestone, sand, mulch etc.), they told me that the Cloverdale Racetrack uses limestone gravel for their track.
 They said it packs down better than pea gravel in the rain, there are less of the tiny stones to get stuck in the horse’s hooves, and it’s easy to shovel manure off of.
 They also recommended I use 6 inches of it.

 A number of articles I’ve read on this subject suggest using a minimum of 3 inches of footing (surface drainage material), or to use the same depth your mud gets to.
 So if your paddock usually turns into 5 inches of mud, then use 5 inches of footing.

-He said you MUST go with the Princess solution for your paddock surface or you will just have to dump the same amount of gravel every year, year after year, because it just keeps sinking.
-I’ll tell you my personal experience with this towards the end of this article…!
+He suggests you lay down 3-inch rock first to provide that hard layer and then put your gravel on top of that, or you will just have to dump the same amount of gravel every year, year after year, because it just keeps sinking.

 The Royal Paddock